Global genetic structure in the yellow bellied sea snake

-Hydrophis platurus hunts at the sea surface; ambushing pelagic fish prey by mimicking flotsam in open-ocean currents or slicks.
-Floating on these currents, H. platurus traverses the Pacific Ocean and reaches the Americas, but is excluded from the Atlantic by the Isthmus of Panama that formed approximately 3 mya and freshwater locks of the Panama canal (Lillywhite et al., 2017).
-H. platurus also reaches the southern tip of Africa, but the cold Bengula current and low level of precipitation prevent westward dispersal into the warmer waters of the Atlantic Ocean.
-If H. platurus truley is a passive disperser, then we can expect to see higher gene flow between populations that are connected by large oceanic currents.
+Hydrophis platurus hunts at the sea surface: ambushing pelagic fish prey by mimicking flotsam in open-ocean currents.
+Floating on these currents, H. platurus traverses the Pacific Ocean and reaches the Americas, but is excluded from the Atlantic by the Isthmus of Panama that formed approximately 3 million years ago and freshwater locks of the Panama canal (Lillywhite et al., 2017).
+H. platurus also reaches the southern tip of Africa, but the cold, southern Bengula current and low level of precipitation prevent westward dispersal into the warmer waters of the Atlantic Ocean.
+If H. platurus truly is a passive disperser, then we can expect to see high gene flow between populations over vast oceanic distances.

 For more infomation, please follow my project on ResearchGate.

 This work is in collaboration with the University of Florida, Florida Museum and the University of Adelaide.